Sunday, January 1, 2012

 spacer

-This time there is no printed score.
 Instrumentation comprises: Piano, Classical guitar, Strings, ATTB choir, and tuned Percussion.

 spacer